 - Bold ADHD kids are not afraid of anything or anyone.

 - Confident.
-My child will literally talk to anyone anywhere!
+My child will talk to anyone anywhere!

 - Independent.
-From a young age, my little one would not let me do anything for him at all and he never wants or needs help with anything.
+From a young age, my little one would not let me do anything for him, and he never wants or needs help with anything.

 - Helpful.
 He will do anything for anyone, as long as it’s his idea!

 - Kind.
-Every week he asks if he can take his teacher a bunch of flowers, it’s his favourite thing to do.
+Every week he asks if he can take his teacher a bunch of flowers, it’s his favorite thing to do.

 - Bright.
 They are usually a very sunny person to be around when they are not having a meltdown!

 - Funny.
 My son is always able to make me laugh.